shubhgoel20/shubhgoel20.github.io/content/publication/Hardware Acclerator/index.md

 publication: "IEEE Sensors Journal"
 publication_short: ""

 abstract: Contour tracing is a critical technique in image analysis and computer vision, with applications in medical imaging, big data analytics, machine learning, and robotics.
-We introduce a novel hardware accelerator based on the Adapted and Segmented (AnS) fast contour tracing algorithms implemented on the Zynq-7000 FPGA platform.
+We introduce a novel hardware accelerator based on the Adapted and Segmented (AnS) Vertex Following and Run-Data-Based-Following families of fast contour tracing algorithms implemented on the Zynq-7000 FPGA platform.
 Our algorithmic implementation utilizing a mesh-interconnected multiprocessor architecture is at least 55 times faster than the existing implementations.
 With input-output overheads, it is up to 12.5 times faster.
-Our hardware accelerator for contour tracing is, thus, faster for FPGA, ASIC, GPU, and supercomputer hardware in comparison to the CPU-GPU collaborative approach and offers a better solution for those systems where the input-output overheads can be minimized, like parallel processing arrays, and mesh-connected sensor networks.
+Our hardware accelerator for contour tracing is benchmarked on mesh-interconnected hardware, all three families of contour tracing algorithms, and a random image from the Imagenet database.
+Our implementation is, thus, faster for FPGA, ASIC, GPU, and supercomputer hardware in comparison to the CPU-GPU collaborative approach and offers a better solution for those systems where the input-output overheads can be minimized, like parallel processing arrays and mesh-connected sensor networks.

 # Summary.
 An optional shortened abstract.
 summary: ""